Important Notice – Stay Informed

 The Webcourses@UCF Support team provides support to our students, faculty, and staff for any technical assistance, concerns, or questions related to online learning at UCF.
-For technical help, contact Webcourses@UCF Support.
+The team can be a vital resource for instructors while making the transition to remote or BlendFlex instruction.
+For technical help, please contact Webcourses@UCF Support.

 Note that in an emergency, systems and university support teams may respond slower than normal.

 Are you worried about moving your course online during an emergency?
 Do you know how to communicate with students who cannot come to class?
-How do you create an online assignment and grade them?
-This face-to-face workshop will walk you through the very basics to prepare you.
-You will leave these workshops with UCF resources for both you and your students.
+Are you prepared to use Zoom or Panopto for lectures?

 Where should you start when moving your face-to-face course to an online course?
 Adapt your in-class activities for an online environment.
 If using publisher content, check to see if there are online resources you can share with students.
 Upload your PowerPoint presentations, other documents, and reading materials to your online course in Webcourses@UCF.

 Things to Consider When moving your course online

 Your personalized checklist for moving your courses online